abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and breathing out.
 There’s not much to do.
 If there is a task to be done, then we can learn how to apply patience and attention to it.
-We put attention on what we are doing, the way it impacts the people around us and the circumstances we are in.
+We put attention on what we are doing, the way it impacts the people around us, and the circumstances we are in.

 As we do this, we realize that the morning has passed, another day has moved on.
 Very simple.
 We can recall this quality of simplicity as we